-Second: One must work to educate those individuals that are Ignorant Plunderers so that they can recognize the negative consequences of their actions and then hopefully change those actions.
+Second: One must work to educate those individuals that are Ignorant Plunderers so that they can recognize the negative consequences of their actions and then, hopefully, change those actions.

 Third: One must invest a portion of his resources toward the protection of his life, liberty and property from both types of Plunderers.
-Harry Browne recognized this when he said that “freedom is self-defense” in his fantastic Rule Your World seminar.
+Harry Browne recognized this when he stated that “freedom is self-defense” in his fantastic Rule Your World seminar.

 There many strategies for defending one’s life, liberty and property which will not be addressed in detail here.
 Instead I direct you to resources that can easily be found on the internet.